Your Right to Medical Treatment With an Open L&I Claim

 Keep in mind that MMI is not a fact, it is an opinion.
 L&I likes to artificially push an injured worker quickly to MMI.
 They will do this with IME doctors.
 Be sure you and your doctor advocate for the necessary and proper medical care that you need to heal as well as possible.
 How To Disagree With An L&I Decision

 Lifelong L&I medical care for an L&I claim is rare.
 Lifelong L&I medical care is easy to say but hard to get.
-It can be done, occasionally in pension cases, but it’s not easy.
+It can be done, especially in pension cases, but it’s not easy.
 You must have a helpful doctor and a good lawyer to have a shot at this.

 - While your claim is open: You or your attorney can ask for a treatment order in anticipation of claim closure.

-- After claim closure: After claim closure you can request to exercise your right to ongoing job-related medical treatment you will need to reopen the claim and the care requested must be proper, necessary, and causally related to your L&I claim.
+- After claim closure: After claim closure you can still request ongoing job related medical treatment.
+You will need to reopen your claim as part of the process The care requested must be proper, necessary, and causally related to your L&I claim.
 Once the claim is open or reopened you can request a treatment order.

 What if my doctor is not a member of the network?

 If your regular doctor or health care provider is not a member of the L&I network, then convince your doctor to join the network, or get your doctor to refer you to an attending physician who is a member of the network or get on the phone and find a doctor who is in the network.

 - Find an approved L&I doctor on L&I’s provider list.

 - Convince your doctor to become a network provider.
 Your doctor needs to submit a form to request to become an L&I network provider.